jontad/KandidatArbete-STUNS/RoligEffekt/README.md

-This folder contains the application RoligEffekt that recieves the data from the smart meter.
+This folder contains the client RoligEffekt that recieves the data from the smart meter.
 The application is run using the mobile application Expo go.

 # Installation